Smith 4D MAG Ski Goggles – Maximum Field of View

-Ski goggles have advanced a lot in the last 10+ years.
+Ski goggles have advanced significantly over the last 10+ years.
 Optics are better, lens changes are simpler, tint options are plentiful, and perhaps most importantly, the field of view has improved dramatically.
 By Field of view, we mean how much you can see through your goggles.
-Not only have goggle lenses gotten bigger, but frame and lens technology have evolved to offer better peripheral vision, too.
+Not only have goggle lenses gotten bigger, but frame and lens technology have also evolved to offer better peripheral vision.
 It all adds up to creating a better field of view, allowing you to see and do more in a broader range of weather conditions.

 Whether you run spherical, toric or cylindrical lens goggles (read more about choosing goggles and lens types), you can thank Dr. Bob Smith for the double-walled thermal lens technology used in modern goggles.
 Smith invented the sealed thermal lens with breathable vent foam in the late 1960s, and Smith Optics continues to innovate.